 2. What channels do you get with Hulu + Live TV?

-Hulu’s live TV streaming service offers more than 50 news, sports, entertainment and children’s networks for just $40 a month — plus the on-demand streaming library.
+Hulu’s live TV streaming service offers more than 60 news, sports, entertainment and children’s networks — plus the on-demand streaming library.

 The live TV service is part of the regular Hulu app that you may have seen on Roku before.

-Here’s Hulu’s live TV channel lineup in Atlanta, where I live:
+Here’s Hulu’s live TV channel lineup in Atlanta, Georgia: